onshero/JShello/README.md

 # JShello
-learn how to use Javascript
+learn how to use Javascript this is the first remend. please keep on learning.
-and css